 Think you have fair credit?

-Keep reading to get your credit score, what it means to have fair credit, and how you can start improving your credit history to access better interest rates and financing terms.
+Keep reading to find out what it means to have fair credit, and how you can start improving your credit history to access better rates and financing terms.

 What is considered a fair credit score?